Step 1 – POISON GRASS

-There are many types of Crusher dust ithe blue colour is the most effective as a base for synthetic turf.
+There are many types of Crusher dust, we prefer the blue colour as it is the most effective base for synthetic turf.

-If your area is soft or clay based soil laying down first 30-50 mm of roadbase first can if you a very solid base giving your installation a long term hard surface that won’t sink or go lumpy after a few years.
+If your area is soft or clay based soil, laying down 30-50 mm of roadbase first can give you a very solid base, ensuring your installation a long term hard surface that won’t sink or go lumpy after a few years.

 To calculate how many cubic meters of crusher dust and roadbase you should use the sqm of the area multiply by the thickness of the crusher and roadbase eg

 100sqm x .05 (50mm) makes 5 cubic meters of crusher and roadbase.